For Farmers

 3. Soil Health β€“ Adding organic matter boosts microbes that help protect roots from diseases.

-Farmer Takeaway: Healthy soils are your best defense.
+Practical tip: Healthy soils are your best defense.
 Invest in soil first, and you’ll spend less on chemicals.

 πŸ“ˆ Market Access with Agribit